What Does The Bible Say About Emotions And Feelings – Get The Truth

 I’ll be the first to admit, forgiveness is something I struggle with – it’s just hard, you know?
 “And when ye stand praying, forgive, if ye have ought against any: that your Father also which is in heaven may forgive you your trespasses” (Mark 11:25, KJV).
 Choosing to forgive doesn’t mean excusing or justifying what someone else has done, but rather… letting go of the hold they have on me, I guess.
 By doing that, I can start to heal and move forward – not always easy, but it seems to be the only way to move forward sometimes.

-See also Community And Faith: What Does The Bible Say About Church Membership?
+See also What Does The Bible Say About Controlling Your Thoughts - Is It Possible?

 My Take on the Bible’s View of Emotional Health